 Tripod Collars and Feet

 Most of the Nikon telephoto lenses have unremovable tripod collars.
-The feet on these lenses with tripod collars are replaceable, though.
+The feet on the lenses with tripod collars are replaceable, though.
 Most of us have two problems with Nikon’s own feet: (1) they are not Arca-Swiss compatible; and on some (2) they tend to dismount unexpectedly due to an easily moved release lever.

 iShoot also makes tripod collars for some of the Nikkor PC-E lenses, available on Amazon.